Kerala Palappam / Appam.

 Heat your appa chatti on low medium flame; pour in a ladle of batter in to the pan.
 Swirl the pan slowly and close the pan with its lid and wait for one or two minutes or until the edges start coming off the pan and become brown.
 Slide in a flat spatula from the edges and take outside the Appam.
 Place it on a kitchen towel as you prepare for the next one.
 Once it is cool enough place it in the casserole.

 Do not flip the appam.
 It requires cooking only on one side.
 Appam is ready to serve..
-There are a good number of recipes in this blog like Potato Stew, Chicken Stew, Egg Stew, Fish Molee, Vegetable Stew, Kerala Egg Roast, Chettinad Chicken Curry, Kerala Mutton Curry, Kerala Beef Curry etc..
+There are a good number of recipes in this blog like Kerala Chicken Stew, Egg Stew, Fish Molee, Kerala Vegetable Stew, Egg Roast, Chettinad Chicken Curry,

 My Recipe Notes on Kerala Style Palappam